"No man should be allowed to be President who does not understand hogs."President Harry S. Truman

 Light Sparerib.
 Comes from smaller and younger pig, 3 pounds and down with breast bone (rib tips) on.

 Liver.
 A strong distinctive flavor that is not for everyone.
 It is well used in a stew popular in South Carolina called hash.
 Hash is made with trimmings, onions, seasonings and more.
 It is also used in pates and terrines.

 Loin a.k.a. loin roast a.k.a. chef's prime roast.
 The loin of the pig is the long strip of tender, lean meat that runs on either side of the hog's spine almost the entire length of the animal on top of the ribs.
 It is not the groin area as in "gird ye loins for the battle men."
-This term is usually used in reference to people.
-The loin and tenderloin are two entirely different muscles and they are often cofused.
+The loin and tenderloin are two entirely different muscles and they are often confused.
 They shouldn't be.
 The tenderloin is more tender (DOH!).
 But the loin is not far behind because both are muscles that doesn't do much work.
 The loin can be up to 3' long and weigh 16 pounds.
 The tenderloin is about 10" long and about two pounds.
 There is a good picture of the two here.
 Because the loin is the top of the back of the pig, the expression "living high on the hog" came to mean living the lux life.
 Poor people, serfs, servants, and slaves ate the tougher cuts, the muscles that worked hard, from lower on the hog, such as the ribs.
 Pork loin can be sold boneless or bone-in, in which case it is called a rib roast.
 Boneless loins can be cured and smoked to make Canadian bacon.
 Click here for my recipe for stuffed pork loin.

 Loin back ribs or loin ribs.
 See baby back ribs.

 Long end ribs.
 See short end ribs.